FM-Razu/HTGR_MC_Sim/README.md

 * `documentation/`: Holds any relevant documentation, reports, or presentations related to the project.
 * `README.md`: This file, providing an overview of the repository.

-## Dependencies

-* [List any specific libraries, software, or tools required to run the code.
-Example: A C++ compiler (GCC/Clang) and Python 3.x with libraries like NumPy and Matplotlib may be required.]

-## Usage

-1. Clone the repository:

-    ```bash
-    git clone [repository URL]
-    ```
-2. Navigate to the `simulation_code/` directory.
-3. Compile and run the simulation code according to the instructions within that directory.
-4. Use the scripts in the `scripts/` directory to process, analyze, and visualize the simulation results.

 ## Notes

 * This repository contains code developed from scratch, demonstrating a strong understanding of reactor physics principles and Monte Carlo methods.

-## Contributing

-[Optional: If you're open to contributions, explain how others can contribute]

-## License

-[Optional: Specify the license under which the code is distributed]

 ## Contact